-If you need an interpreter for something outside of class, such as meetings with instructors or other SWTJC staff, tutoring, or campus events, please request an interpreter at least 5 days before you will need one.
+If you need an interpreter for something outside of class, such as going to see your counselor or instructor, or going to go talk to someone at the Financial Aid office, please request an interpreter at least 2 days before you will need one.
 If you wait until the last minute to request an interpreter, there will not be an interpreter available for you.